Jose01000111/Lab-StudyGuide-LPIC-1Hands-On-Labs/README.md

 ## 🎓 LPIC-1 Description
 #### LPIC-1 is split into two separate exams, and they cover a lot.
 The first one (101-500) hits you with package management, file systems, and the command line.
 The second one (102-500) gets into things like shell scripting, networking, users, security, and system maintenance.

+## My Recommended 🐧 Linux Practice Method 🚀

+### Step 1: Do the labs using only the instructions

+  - Pay close attention to the steps and details.

+### Step 2: Do the labs again using the iHelp notes

+  - Use your notes to reinforce understanding and fill in gaps.

+### Step 3: Try different Linux distros

+  - Download various distros and experiment.

+  - Break things if needed — it’s part of learning.

+### Step 4: Recall tasks using only the official LPI exam topics

+  - Challenge yourself to perform tasks using just the exam objectives.

+### Step 5: Repeat steps 1–4

+  - Each round builds confidence, memory, and real-world skill.

 ***
 ## 🧪 What’s in Each Lab